An IEW Structure and Style for Students Review – From Doubt to Confidence (VI)

 And that’s not the only friend SSS has worked for!
 Everyone I recommended it to and tried it out found something useful to take out of this curriculum.
 It’s amazing how one program works for polar opposites in writing.
 That’s something I’ve rarely seen in the homeschool world.

 SSS isn’t your run-of-the-mill writing program that focuses solely on creativity without providing the essential tools for effective expression.
-No, SSS is a game-changer that teaches students the art of crafting well-structured, clear, and captivating texts that leave readers begging for more (don’t we all wish that?).
+No, SSS teaches students the art of crafting well-structured, clear, and captivating texts that leave readers begging for more (don’t we all wish that?).

-One of the things that really gets me excited about SSS is how it takes a holistic approach to teaching writing.
+One of the things that I love about SSS is how it takes a holistic approach to teaching writing.
 It’s not just about the technical stuff—SSS goes above and beyond to develop critical thinking, creativity, and effective communication skills.

-But wait, there’s more!
+And there’s even more to it!
 Mr. Pudewa knows that effective communication goes beyond just writing—it includes speaking too.
 And that’s why I absolutely adore how he seamlessly weaves speaking skills into the fabric of SSS.
-Now IEW has just launched their separate public speaking program for middle school that I am eyeing as well, but you will find elements of public speaking INSIDE SSS.
+Now IEW has just launched their separate public speaking program for middle and high school that I am eyeing as well, but you will find elements of public speaking INSIDE SSS.

-Before diving into their writing, kids are encouraged to present their key word outline out loud.
+Before writing their drafts, kids are encouraged to present their key word outline out loud.
 They are taught how to make use of their notes to form sentences in their heads, then look at the audience while speaking.
 It’s a brilliant way to develop their speaking abilities and boost their confidence.
 By verbalizing their thoughts and ideas, they gain a deeper understanding of what they want to express in their writing.

 I mean, how cool is that?

-And here’s the best part: IEW understands that we parents are not all great writers ourselves.
-If the thought of teaching writing makes you break out in a cold sweat, fear not!
-This program is designed to support you and make you feel like a pro when guiding your child on their writing journey.
+And here’s the best part: IEW understands that we, parents, are not all great writers ourselves.
+If the thought of teaching writing makes you break out in a cold sweat, this program is designed to support you every step of the way.

-Oh, and did I mention the self-paced structure?
-It’s a game-changer.
-Life gets crazy sometimes, but with SSS, you and your kiddos can tackle the material at your own speed.
+Oh, and did I mention it’s self-paced?
+Life gets crazy sometimes, but with SSS, you and your kids can tackle the material at your own speed.
 No more feeling rushed or overwhelmed.
 Do it all at your own pace, focusing on mastery.

 IEW cleverly presents structure through units, allowing students to grasp its importance and incorporate it into their writing effortlessly.
 But that’s not all!
 The magic lies in the “EZ+1” approach to style.
 As your child progresses through the levels, style is introduced in a linear fashion, adding depth and challenge at just the right moments.

 I feel that SSS is much more than just a writing curriculum.
-It’s a journey that nurtures the whole writer, encouraging the development of a positive writing mindset, boosting confidence, mastering academic writing, and crafting complex essays.
+It nurtures the whole writer, encouraging the development of a positive writing mindset, boosting confidence, mastering academic writing and communication.
 And at the heart of this extraordinary program is a visionary man whose dedication and expertise have brought it to life.

 Teaching is a labor of love, and Andrew Pudewa embodies this sentiment in all his programs.
 He has a remarkable ability to connect with children, speaking their language without ever talking down to them.